stummjr/doc.scrapinghub.com/index.rst

 Spiders can be written in `Scrapy`_ or built using the `Autoscraping`_ tool, and they are grouped into projects.
 Each spider run is known as a *job*.

 Here you will find reference documentation.
-For articles, guides and other help resources please visit our `Support site`_ and look for the *Articles* section of each product.
+For more articles, guides and other help resources please visit our `Knowledge Base`_ in our `Support center`_.

 Table of Contents
 -----------------